STAY IN THE HIMALAYAN MOUNTAINS FOR HEALTH, PEACE, AND YOGA

 Henderson published an article in 1901 titled "The Scope of Social Technology," in which he renamed this social art as 'social technology', and described it as 'a system of conscious and purposeful organization of persons in which every actual, natural social organization finds its true place.
 The term social technology was given a wider meaning in the works of Ernest Burgess and Thomas D. Eliot.
 Burgess, E. W. (1923).
 The Interdependence of Sociology and Social Work.
-Journal of Social Forces.
 Eliot, T. D. (1924).
 The Social Worker's Criticisms of Undergraduate Sociology.
-Journal of Social Forces.

 Social technologies have given social interactions the speed and scale of the Internet.
 Whether discussing consumer products or organizing political movements, people around the world constantly use social-media platforms to seek and share information.
 Companies use them to reach consumers in new ways too; by tapping into these conversations.